ActiveCampaign/mailmason/README.md

 ## Configuration

-There are two primary configuration files for MailMason: `secrets.json` and `variables.json`.
+There are two primary configuration files for MailMason: `secrets.json` and `config.json`.
 By default these files are ignored using `.gitignore`.
-Examples of these files are included at `example_secrets.json` and `example_variables.jason`.
+Examples of these files are included at `example_secrets.json` and `example_config.json`.
 You can copy these files and rename them to create your own.
 The specific secrets and configurable values are documented within these files.

-If you project is shared among team members, you may want to to update your `.gitignore` to recognize `variables.json` so that each member of your team isn't forced to recreate it.
+If you project is shared among team members, you may want to to update your `.gitignore` to recognize `config.json` so that each member of your team isn't forced to recreate it.

 ### About Assets (i.e. images)